suzuki-shunsuke/tfaction/README.md

 ## Who uses tfaction?

 > [!NOTE]
-> If you want to add your company or organization to the list, please send a pull request!
+> If you want to add your company or organization to the list, please send a pull request or send a comment to the [GitHub Discussion](https://github.com/suzuki-shunsuke/tfaction/discussions/1280)!

 - [Topotal Inc](https://topotal.com/)
 - Recruit Co., Ltd. - [StudySapuri](https://brand.studysapuri.jp/) and [Quipper](https://www.quipper.com/) product team